 Unfortunately, the museum is only open odd hours between Memorial Day and Labor Day, so plan accordingly and call ahead before going.
-I have never actually been inside the museum but will make it my mission to go this summer.
+I have never actually been inside the museum but will make it my mission to go back some day.
 In the mean time, here are some pics of the outside, a glorious testament to McDonald’s of yore.

 Site: McDonald’s #1 Store Museum

 Location: 400 N. Lee Street, Des Plaines, IL 60016